escorciav/moments-retrieval/dashboards/corpus moment analyst/README.md

 ![results][results]

 Selecting a video will open the player.
 This section provides several controls over the video, it is possible to play/pause and activate/deactivate loop over the predicted interval as well as increase and decrease the speed.
-It is also possible to move the sliders under the video to tune the reproduction interval and inspect the neighbor of the predicted interval.
-In the end, a reset button can restore the default settings.
+It is also possible to move the sliders under the video to tune the reproduction interval and inspect its neighbor.
+As last, a reset button if provided to restore the default settings.

 ![player][player]